 It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its pip value.

-Before the deal begins, each player places a bet, in chips, in front of him in the designated area.
+Before the deal begins, each player places a bet, in chips, in front of them in the designated area.
 Minimum and maximum limits are established on the betting, and the general limits are from $2 to $500.

 The Shuffle and Cut

 The dealer thoroughly shuffles portions of the pack until all the cards have been mixed and combined.
-He designates one of the players to cut, and the plastic insert card is placed so that the last 60 to 75 cards or so will not be used.
+The dealer designates one of the players to cut, and the plastic insert card is placed so that the last 60 to 75 cards or so will not be used.
 (Not dealing to the bottom of all the cards makes it more difficult for professional card counters to operate effectively.)

-When all the players have placed their bets, the dealer gives one card face up to each player in rotation clockwise, and then one card face up to himself.
-Another round of cards is then dealt face up to each player, but the dealer takes his second card face down.
+When all the players have placed their bets, the dealer gives one card face up to each player in rotation clockwise, and then one card face up to themselves.
+Another round of cards is then dealt face up to each player, but the dealer takes the second card face down.
 Thus, each player except the dealer receives two cards face up, and the dealer receives one card face up and one card face down.
 (In some games, played with only one deck, the players' cards are dealt face down and they get to hold them.
 Today, however, virtually all Blackjack games feature the players' cards dealt face up on the condition that no player may touch any cards.)

 The combination of an ace with a card other than a ten-card is known as a "soft hand," because the player can count the ace as a 1 or 11, and either draw cards or not.
 For example with a "soft 17" (an ace and a 6), the total is 7 or 17.
 While a count of 17 is a good hand, the player may wish to draw for a higher total.
 If the draw creates a bust hand by counting the ace as an 11, the player simply counts the ace as a 1 and continues playing by standing or "hitting" (asking the dealer for additional cards, one at a time).